 I’m using different systems in my lab to manage specimen, reagents, and files of results from experiments.
 What are the advantages for working with one system that does it all?

 We had the same issue in the lab I worked at – protocols partly printed, others in a shared folder, results scattered on various computers.
 It was the responsibility of the students for managing it, but it was never easy – especially when you had to find a file (or a real sample) of someone that left the lab.
 This challenge was one of my main motivations for starting Biodata and working on Labguru – we literally solve this challenge – you can add all your results, files, spreadsheets, and easily connect them in a way logical for you and your team.
 The fact that Labguru is online with advanced searching capabilities makes it much easier to manage and find samples and files in your lab.

 There is an obvious long term advantage – but keep in mind that it will only work if people in the lab invest and make the effort to update their work and keep the system organized and up-to-date.

 Our lab just received a sizable grant and we need to find a way to track who is working on the project and time spent on this project for reporting purposes.
 How would you recommend that we get started setting up an efficient tracking system.

-As different granting bodies require different type of reporting – I would choose a system based two factors – the reports you’ll need to generate and long term aspects for this project – if this project is going to go beyond the scope of the current grant you might want to invest in proper research documentation tools (ELN / LIMS ) ** –
+As different granting bodies require different types of reporting – I would choose a system based on two factors – the reports you’ll need to generate and long term aspects for this project – if this project is going to go beyond the scope of the current grant you might want to invest in proper research documentation tools (ELN / LIMS ) ** –

 – if the agency requires only time tracking – and minimal milestone progress reports –